GNEHUY/GNEHUY/README.md

 ### Hi there 👋

-😄 I am a Senior undergraduate student in USTC Data Science.
+😄 I am a undergraduate student in USTC Data Science.

 🔭 I'm currently working on Information Retreival, Retrieval-Augmented Generation and Code Intelligence, focusing on their Efficiency, Negative sample selection, and others.